 Specialising in ‘contemporary Japanese robatayaki cuisine‘, there are also branches in Hong Kong and Macau, while sister restaurant Zuma is a little closer to home in Knightsbridge.
 Downstairs in the basement is lounge bar Shochu, which serves unusual Japanese-influenced cocktails and some, but not all, of the food available in the restaurant.
 I’ve not been, but a couple of friends have said that it’s worth a visit if you happen to be at Roka.

 I went to Roka several times for lunch and dinner in 2004 and 2005, and loved it each time.
-I’ve been seated at the wooden counter around the robata grill (for which you can’t reserve seats apparently), as well as tables further away from the action.
+I’ve been seated at the wooden counter around the robata grill (for which you can’t reserve seats apparently), as well as tables further away from the sports on TV action.
+I notice people are betting online via แทงบอลออนไลน์ while enjoying their food and refreshment.
 If you love watching chefs preparing fresh food in front of you, then the counter seats are recommended.
 But if you’re in a group, then conversation will be easier at a table.

 It can be full of media types, given its location in Fitzrovia, but I don’t mind this at Roka because I also work in the media, the innovative food distracts my attention from the hubbub, and the service is attentive without being overly obsequious (although on this visit, I was slightly irritated by the waitress attempting to explain the menu only to my friend, a well-dressed older male whom she assumed would be paying, when I was about to order our food).